-- Hold a current two-day outdoor First Aid certificate (this can be undertaken at a later date, but ideally is submitted shortly after assessment).
-For further details on context and outdoor industry best practice guidelines please see the Institute of Outdoor Learning’s Outdoor First Aid Training Framework
+Hold a current two-day outdoor First Aid certificate (this can be undertaken at a later date, but ideally is submitted shortly after assessment).
+It is suggested that the course include 16 hours of contact time.
+For further details on context and outdoor industry best practice guidelines please see the requirements under band 3 within the Insitute of Outdoor Learning first aid statement.

-Candidates must have an appropriate level of physical fitness for a day’s riding in the level 2 leading environment.
-This is as follows:
+Learners must have an appropriate level of physical fitness for a day’s riding in the level 2 leading environment.
+This environment is as follows:

 - is rideable at walking speed